sdc-china/IDA-doc/_posts/2018-02-01-tutorial-create-a-test-project-and-generate-test-cases.md

 # Task 1: Create a Test Project and Generate Test Cases
 ***

-IDA enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support Workflow project test.
+IDA enables testers to automate their test scenarios easily and provides 60+ built-in automation test commands to support Workflow project testing.

-## Pre-requisites
+## Prerequisites
-Before you start the tutorial, you need to setup below configurations with the administrative account ("idaAdmin"/"idaAdmin").
+Before you start the tutorial, you need to set up the below configurations with the administrative account ("idaAdmin"/"idaAdmin").

 [Users Management][1]
-You need to setup user account for the IDA login credentials.
+You need to set up a user account for the IDA login credentials.

 [BAW Configuration][2]
-You need to setup BAW server and make the Workflow account be ready.
+You need to set up the BAW server and ensure the Workflow account is ready.

 [Selenium Hub Configuration][3]
-You need to setup selenium node url for the remote testing.
+You need to set up the Selenium node URL for remote testing.

-## About this task
+## About this Task

-In this task, you will create a new test project after you create test cases based on this test project.
+In this task, you will create a new test project, and after that, you will create test cases based on this test project.

-## Step 1: Create a test project
+## Step 1: Create a Test Project

 In this step, you will create an empty project.

 ### Procedure

 To create a new test project:

-  1. In this project list page, click **Create Project** button.
-Name the project name as **Hiring Sample**.
-Choose the values like below screenshot.
-For the visibility, you can choose private or team you belong to.
-For advance, click the right arrow button then you can configure retry time and retry interval for the project.
+  1. On the project list page, click the **Create Project** button.
+Name the project as **Hiring Sample**.
+Choose the values as shown in the screenshot below.
+For visibility, you can choose private or the team you belong to.
+For advanced options, click the right arrow button, then you can configure the retry time and retry interval for the project.

      ![][tutorial_createproject]{:width="60%"}

      **Notes**
-     IDA caches applications and toolkits list per server, you could refresh the cache by clicking the ![][tutorial_refresh_icon] next to the 'Process App'.
+     IDA caches applications and toolkits list per server; you could refresh the cache by clicking the ![][tutorial_refresh_icon] next to the 'Process App'.
      If you want to create a test project for **CASE**, please configure the **Case Object Store** first, refer to [Add Case Object Store configuration to a BAW server](../administration/administration-baw-configuration.html#add-case-object-store-configuration-to-a-baw-server).

-  2. Click **Create** button, you will enter into project dashboard page.
+  2. Click the **Create** button, and you will enter the project dashboard page.

      ![][tutorial_project_info]{:width="100%"}

-## Step 2: Generate test cases
+## Step 2: Generate Test Cases

-  In this step, you'll generate test cases based on new created test project.
-You can create cases based on the  **Artifact** Type.
+In this step, you'll generate test cases based on the newly created test project.
+You can create cases based on the **Artifact Type**.

 ### Procedure

-To generate a process test case and an user interface test case:
+To generate a process test case and a user interface test case:

- 1. In the left-side menu bar, click **+** button on the right of project name.
+ 1. In the left-side menu bar, click the **+** button to the right of the project name.

  2. Choose **Process** in the **Artifact Type** field and **Standard HR Open New Position** in the **Items** field.

      ![][tutorial_case_items_form]{:width="80%"}

- 3. Click **Generate** button.
+ 3. Click the **Generate** button.

- 4. Click **+** button on the right of project name.
+ 4. Click the **+** button to the right of the project name.

  5. Choose **User Interface** in the **Artifact Type** field and **Create Position Request CSHS** in the **Items** field.

       ![][tutorial_case_items_form2]{:width="80%"}

- 6. Click **Generate** button.
-You can see two test suites with related test cases are generated in the project dashboard.
+ 6. Click the **Generate** button.
+You can see two test suites with related test cases generated in the project dashboard.

       ![][tutorial_case_basic_info]{:width="100%"}